 Biography

-Cooper holds a Bachelor of Fine Arts from the Nova Scotia College of Art and Design (NSCAD) and a Master of Fine Arts in Ceramics from the Rhode Island School of Design (RISD).
-Her artistic practice is shaped by residencies at Medalta, Haystack, Lillstreet Art Center, The Archie Bray Foundation, and the Kohler Arts/Industry Program, among others.
+Cooper holds a BFA from the Nova Scotia College of Art and Design and an MFA in Ceramics from the Rhode Island School of Design.
+Her research-driven practice has been shaped by residencies at Medalta, the Archie Bray Foundation, Lillstreet Art Center, and the John Michael Kohler Arts/Industry Program, among others.
+Her work has been exhibited internationally including the Gardiner Museum in Toronto and Cynthia Corbett Gallery in London, and is held in public and private collections.
+Through her sculptures, Cooper engages ecological and cultural histories, inviting reflection on interdependence, fragility, and regeneration.